-10 Count Us In 2016: King County's Point-in-Time Count of Homeless & Unstably Housed Young People. http://allhomekc.org/wp-content/uploads/2016/03/Count-Us-In-2016-Report-final-1.pdf this time.

-PROPOSED CHANGES TO ACTIVITY: In 2017, KCHA will engage in a strategic planning process to create a framework for the agency's investments in homeless youth housing services.
+9 Count Us In 2016: King County's Point-in-Time Count of Homeless & Unstably Housed Young People. http://allhomekc.org/wpcontent/uploads/2016/03/Count-Us-In-2016-Report-final-1.pdf framework for the agency's investments in homeless youth housing services.
 Following the creation of this framework, we may change aspects of our programming.
-We cannot anticipate specific changes at
+We cannot anticipate specific changes at this time.